-Kecommended I rans Recommended I ransportation Network Improvements HORIZON DEVELOPM OPMENT LEVEL RECOMMENDED NETWORK IMPROVEMENTS TO ACCOMMODATE THE PROPOSED DEVELOPMENT LEVEL AT THE STATED HORIZON PHASE 1: Horizon 2021 Includes all of the Jane Street Corridor Area as shown in Schedule A of the Vaughan Mills Centre Secondary Plan (70% of all proposed development east of Highway 400) # Up to 3,631 residential units Up to 16,304 m2 retail uses Up to 46,079 m2 of office Road Network Improvements: (Jane Street Corridor Area) Complete Bass Pro Mills Drive extension to Jane Street.
+Recommended Trans Recommended Transportation Network Improvements HORIZON DEVELOPN OPMENT LEVEL RECOMMENDED NETWORK IMPROVEMENTS TO ACCOMMODATE THE PROPOSED DEVELOPMENT LEVEL AT THE STATED HORIZON PHASE 1: Horizon 2021 Includes all of the Jane Street Corridor Area as shown in Schedule A of the Vaughan Mills Centre Secondary Plan (70% of all proposed development east of Highway 400) # Up to 3,631 residential units Up to 16,304 m retail uses Up to 46,079 m of office Road Network Improvements: (Jane Street Corridor Area) Complete Bass Pro Mills Drive extension to Jane Street.
 Complete Caldari Road extension to Rutherford Road.
 Complete Romina Drive extension to Vaughan Mills Ring Road.
 Implement a full-moves signalized access on Jane Street midblock between Riverock Gate and Bass Pro Mills Drive as part of planned development applications.
 Provide an additional right-turn lane on southbound Fisherman's Way at Bass Pro Mills Drive.
-Within the Vaughan Mills Business District as shown in Schedule A of the Vaughan Mills Centre Secondary Plan (40% of all development west of Highway 400) Up to 101,600 m2 of prestige employment uses Up to 39,494 m2 of office uses Up to 30,715 m2 of neighbourhood and medium format retail uses Up to 14,520 m2 of other Road Network Improvements: (Vaughan Mills Centre Business District Area) Northbound dual left-turn lanes on Weston Road at Rutherford Road (dependent on effects of the improvements on Major Mackenzie Drive at Highway 27).
+Within the Vaughan Mills Business District as shown in Schedule A of the Yaughan Mills Centre Secondary Plan (40% of all development west of Highway 400) Up to 101,600 m of prestige employment uses Up to 39,494 m of office uses Up to 30,715 m of neighbourhood and medium format retail uses Up to 14,520 m of other uses including hotel, entertainment, and cultural uses Road Network Improvements: (Vaughan Mills Centre Business District Area) Northbound dual left-turn lanes on Weston Road at Rutherford Road (dependent on effects of the improvements on Major Mackenzie Drive at Highway 27).
 Implement the internal road network as show in the Vaughan Mills Centre Secondary Plan, Schedule F. Plan for a four-lane cross-section for Vellore Woods Boulevard south of Rutherford Road, and for Creditiview Road north of Bass Pro Mills Drive.
-Provide an additional right-turn lane on northbound Vellore Woods Boulevard at Rutherford Road. uses including hotel, entertainment, and cultural uses Implement a strong internal grid network as outlined in the Secondary Plan to enhance Implement a strong internal grid network as outlined in the Secondary Plan to enhance traffic connectivity across the site.
-Viva Quick Start rapid bus service on Jane Street, from Rutherford Road to the planned Spadina Subway extension station at Highway 7.
-Transit signal priority and queue jump lanes on Jane Street, Weston Road and Rutherford Enhancement of YRT bus service on Rutherford Road and to the YRT Vaughan Mills bus terminal.
-Proactive and aggressive programs and initiatives to reinforce the need to create change in modal split behavior, to promote greater use of transit, to attract more riders and to achieve the assumed modal split.
+Provide an additional right-turn lane on northbound Vellore Woods Boulevard at Rutherford Road.
+Provide an additional right-turn lane on northbound Vellore Woods Boulevard at Rutherford Road.
+Provide an additional right-turn lane on northbound Vellore Woods Boulevard at Rutherford Road.
+Provide an additional right-turn lane on northbound Vellore Woods Boulevard at Rutherford Road.
+Provide an additional right-turn lane on northbound Vellore Woods Boulevard at Rutherford Road.
+Provide an additional right-turn lane on northbound Vellore Woods Boulevard at Rutherford Road.
+Provide an additional right-turn lane on solvined in the Secondary Plan to enhance traffic connectivity across the site.
+Vira Quick Start rapid bus service on Jane Street, from Rutherford Road to the planned Spadina Subway extension station at Highway 7.
+Transit signal priority and queue jump lanes on Jane Street, Weston Road and therford Road.
+Proactive and aggressive programs and initiatives to reinforce the need to create change in model spit the assumed modal agitt.
 Create an organized Passenger Pick-up and Drop-off (PPUDO) area adjacent to the Vaughan Mills transit terminal.
-Collaborate with car share operators to introduce car-sharing.
+Create an organized Passenger Pick-up and Drop-off (PPUDO) area adjacent to the Vaughan Mills transit terminal.
 Revise parking standards for developments to discourage single-occupancy vehicle use.
+Consider use of shared parking, and preferred parking for hybrid and electric vehicles.